kaixueen/Advanced_Keylogger/README.md

-# Advanced Keylogger & System Monitor
+# Advanced Keylogger

 ![Keylogger](overview.jpg)

 ## Overview
 Hi guys, this is my first cybersecurity project! (theoretically) This project is an advanced keylogger and system monitoring tool that captures keystrokes, clipboard data, microphone audio, screenshots, and system information.
 It is designed to run continuously, logging data and detecting changes in real-time.
+After that, the data is organized into categorized folders and zipped automatically for efficiency and portability.
+Every 2 hours, the results will be sent via email to the attacker.

 ## Features
 ### 1. **Keylogger**